pkp/pkp-ojs-crossref-manual/pkpsponsor.md

 # PKP as Sponsoring Entity

-As a CrossRef Sponsoring Entity, PKP can also act as sponsor and representative for other journals to join CrossRef through PKP.
-Journals from low-income countries may be eligible for sponsorship, allowing these journals to become CrossRef members and deposit DOIs into the CrossRef system at no cost.
+As a Crossref Sponsoring Entity, PKP can also act as sponsor and representative for other journals to join Crossref through PKP.
+Journals from low-income countries may be eligible for sponsorship, allowing these journals to become Crossref members and deposit DOIs into the Crossref system at no cost.

 ## Eligible Countries